Skip to main content

 Also known as: why am I mishitting, mis-hit diagnosis

-Mis-hit causes fall into a small number of root categories — contact-point timing, footwork spacing, balance, and grip mismatch — and identifying which one applies is the fastest way to fix repeated mis-hits.
+Mis-hit causes fall into a small number of root categories.
+This means contact-point timing, footwork spacing, balance, and grip mismatch.
+This means and identifying which one applies is the fastest way to fix repeated mis-hits.

-Mis-hits feel random in the moment, but they trace back to a limited set of underlying causes, and most players can meaningfully improve simply by identifying which cause is recurring for them rather than treating every mis-hit as an isolated accident.
-The four most common root causes are: contact-point timing (hitting late or rushing early), footwork spacing (drift that puts the contact point at an inconsistent distance from the body), balance (a stretched or off-balance base that pulls the center of mass away from the shot), and grip mismatch (attempting a stroke with the wrong grip still in hand from the previous shot).
+Mis-hits feel random in the moment.
+But they trace back to a limited set of underlying causes, and most players can meaningfully improve simply by identifying which cause is recurring for them rather than treating every mis-hit as an isolated accident.
+The four most common root causes are.
+This means contact-point timing (hitting late or rushing early), footwork spacing (drift that puts the contact point at an uneven distance from the body), balance (a stretched or off-balance base that pulls the center of mass away from the shot), and grip mismatch (attempting a stroke with the wrong grip still in hand from the previous shot).
 Each produces a recognizably different mis-hit pattern once a player knows what to look for.

-Diagnosing the specific cause matters because the fix is different for each: a timing problem is solved by earlier preparation, a spacing problem by better footwork and smaller adjustment steps, a balance problem by recognizing stretch situations and choosing simpler shots, and a grip problem by training faster, more deliberate grip changes between strokes.
-Players who try to fix every mis-hit with the same generic advice — "watch the ball" or "swing smoother" — often see limited improvement because the actual cause was never identified.
+Diagnosing the specific cause matters.
+This is because the fix is different for each.
+This means a timing problem is solved by earlier preparation, a spacing problem by better footwork and smaller adjustment steps, a balance problem by recognizing stretch situations and choosing simpler shots.
+A grip problem by training faster, more deliberate grip changes between strokes.
+Players who try to fix every mis-hit with the same generic advice.
+This means "watch the ball" or "swing smoother".
+This means often see limited improvement.
+This is because the actual cause was never identified.
 Video review that isolates contact-point location, footwork, balance, and grip at the moment of a mis-hit is far more effective than trying to self-diagnose from feel alone.

-A player reviewing a session of mis-hits might find that most of them share a specific pattern — late contact against pace, for example — pointing to one fixable root cause rather than a vague, general problem.
+A player reviewing a session of mis-hits might find that most of them share a specific pattern.
+This means late contact against pace, for example.
+This means pointing to one fixable root cause rather than a vague, general problem.

 Why it matters